-Metals need to be identified before welding in order to pick the correct electrode and method.
+Metals need to be identified before welding to pick the correct electrode and method.

-The following pages will walk you through the various tests, physical and mechanical properties that are used to determine the origin of metals.
+The following pages will walk you through the various tests, physical, mechanical, and visual properties used to determine metals’ origin.

-Most of the metals and alloys described in this section of the site can be welded by one or more major welding processes (Stick, TIG, MIG, Oxyfuel).
+Most of the metals and alloys described in this site section can be welded by one or more major welding processes (Stick, TIG, MIG, Oxyfuel).

-This section describes the characteristics of metals and their alloys, with particular reference to their significance in welding operations.
+This section describes the characteristics of metals and their alloys, particularly their significance in welding operations.

 All metals fall within two categories, ferrous or nonferrous.